 Ever confused on which Kushae product to try first?
 Try out the Kushae quiz to find personalized product selection.

-These creams are intended for skin irritation and are safe to apply on external vaginal itching.
+These creams are intended for skin irritation and are safe to apply on external vaginal itching, such as itchy labia.
 Do not insert hydrocortisone into the vaginal canal; this may cause severe irritation and inflammation.

 Sometimes, hormonal issues include dry vagina and vaginal itching.
 If lack of estrogen is determined to be the cause, a doctor may prescribe estrogen therapy treatments to alleviate the symptoms.